-In June in Sacramento someone attached with handcuffs a burned Quran filled with bacon to the fence outside one of the largest mosques in the city.
+In June 2017 in Sacramento someone used handcuffs to attatch a burned Quran filled with bacon to the fence outside one of the largest mosques in the city.

 As defined by Georgetown University’s Bridge Initiative, Islamophobia is “prejudice towards or discrimination against Muslims due to their religion, or perceived religious, national, or ethnic identity associated with Islam.”
 The phobia of Islamophobia is indicative of the problem: It is an irrational prejudice or discrimination against Muslims.

 Islamophobia is a tragic reality of our age, is well documented, and is not merely the hateful and isolated acts of individuals.
 Nathan Lean writes in The Islamophobia Industry: How the Right Manufactures Fear of Muslims (Pluto Press) that Islamophobia is well funded and well organized.

 Likewise, the film industry perpetuates it through the consistent portrayal of Arabs and Muslims as violent and uncivilized.
 Jack Shaheen details this pervasive cultural phenomenon in his book, Reel Bad Arabs: How Hollywood Vilifies a People (Olive Branch Press), and even comedian Aziz Ansari in a Saturday Night Live monologue referenced Hollywood’s habit of portraying Muslim characters praying to the soundtrack of “scary” music.
 Sadly, such views are even perpetuated by Catholic media.